OpenClaw Database

 Cost Free + usageFree + usageFree + GPU/computeFree + model costs (no markup)Free + usageSubscriptionSubscription

-Best for DIY home agentsSecurity-first teamsGPU-heavy workloadsMulti-IDE coding (#3 OpenRouter)Long-running agentsQuick prototypesTeam collaboration
+Best for DIY home agentsSecurity-first teamsGPU-heavy workloadsMulti-IDE coding (#1 OpenRouter daily)Long-running agentsQuick prototypesTeam collaboration

 → Full decision guide with interactive filter + 21 head-to-head comparisons